 If you hire the right contractors, who do quality work on-schedule and on-budget, you may not have to come out of pocket for any of the work.
 When you borrow a hard money loan, the lender typically covers most or all of the repair costs due to the contractor.
 In the case of LendingHome’s bridge loans, we cover 100% of all contractor renovation costs.

-When you have confidence that your contractor will complete the job on-schedule and on-budget, you can spend more time finding good deals to flip, and less time screening, hiring, and overseeing contractors.
+When you have confidence that your contractor will complete the job on-schedule and on-budget, you can spend more time finding good deals on more house fix and flips, and less time screening, hiring, and overseeing contractors.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post are the author’s own.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.